techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 ## Prep

 First, you'll need Ansible installed.
 Here's an easy way to [install Ansible](/posts/ansible-automation/) and a video if you need.
+You'll also need to be sure you are running at least Ansible 2.11+ on your machines.
+If you aren't, you can use the [install Ansible](/posts/ansible-automation/) post on how to update it.

 Second, you'll need to provision the VMs.
 Here's an easy way to create [perfect Proxmox templates with cloud image and cloud init](/posts/cloud-init-cloud-image/) and a video if you need.